What is the Read/Write API Specification?

 # Have any ASPSPs requested new values to be added to enumeration?

-ASPSPs do not need to approach OBIE before adding new enumerated values.
+ASPSPs do not need to approach OBL before adding new enumerated values.
 They are free to do so, when necessary.

-# Does an AISP need to display OBIE defined data clusters and permission language in the UI?
+# Does an AISP need to display OBL defined data clusters and permission language in the UI?

-While not a specific regulatory requirement, AISPs are strongly encouraged to clearly display the OBIE data clusters and permission language to the PSU as part of their consent journey.
+While not a specific regulatory requirement, AISPs are strongly encouraged to clearly display the OBL data clusters and permission language to the PSU as part of their consent journey.

 # How can the ASPSP inform the AISP that access has been revoked?